kiwixz/csgofloat/README.md

 *Usage: csgofloat _SteamID_*

 The program will display the inventory of the SteamID, one item by line.
+The columns are:
+- the item name (without skin name, yet)
+- the presence of stickers
+- the wear float value
+- the condition
-The fist column is the item name, the second column is the float, the third column is the condition and the fourth column is the condition in the range of the exterior quality.
+- the condition in the range of the exterior quality

 The program gives the date at which items will become tradable; it should be in local timezone.
 The output is colored:
 - Only grey mean that the item has no float